 NB: Please read the 26/1/2016 update at the end of this page before you try the method below!

 This is the problem: you need to insert a large table in landscape format into a document that is portrait the rest of the time.
-You don’t want to make the whole document landscape for the sake of one page.
+You don’t want to make the whole document landscape for the sake of one page, so you need a way of putting one landscape page into a portrait document.
 This is how you do it.
 Although the instructions here are for Word for Mac 2008, the over-riding principle is the same in any version of Word – create a section break, then apply the ‘landscape’ instruction to that section only.

 1. At the point where you want to create the landscape page, go to Insert>Break>Section Break (Next page)